Groumy/Groumy.github.io/_drafts/going-black.md

 # My own needs

 So as their GM and and the only RPG Geek at the table, I started to look at different systems.
 I soon realized that I had to consider my needs too.

-They were reasons that made me choose the Cypher System some years ago.
+The were reasons that made me choose the Cypher System some years ago.
 So I kept in mind those point :
 * Player facing rolls
 * One stat ennemy
 * One unified action resolution mechanisim